Intensity correlations in decoy-state BB84 quantum key distribution systems: Experimental setup and measurements

 Performance speed restrictions and memory effects affect the core elements of Alice's setup that are involved in the preparation of the optical pulses she sends to Bob.
 These core elements include electro-optical modulators, high-speed electrical drivers, control motherboards, and CPUs.
 Due to these implementation limitations, an increase in the repetition rate of a QKD system can cause correlations between the emitted optical pulses.
 Hence, several parameters of an emitted optical pulse (i.e.,\ intensity, polarization, and phase) may depend on the parameters chosen to code the previously emitted pulses.
 In \cref{fig:experimental-setup}(b) we illustrate the concept of intensity correlations.
 We remark that, although this parameter is commonly labeled ``intensity'' in the literature on QKD, it actually represents the energy of the optical pulse. \Cref{fig:experimental-setup}(b) presents five consecutive optical pulses emitted by Alice with three intensity settings.
 In this model, the latest-emitted D pulse is correlated with the preceding pulses.
-The exact number of such pulses that condition the intensity of this D pulse is the correlation length $\xi$.
-The simplest case is first-order pulse correlations (i.e.,\ $\xi=1$), or so-called nearest-neighbour correlations, which correspond to the scenario where the intensity of a pulse depends on the intensity of the previous pulse [SD pattern in \cref{fig:experimental-setup}(b)].
+We define the correlation length $\xi$ as the number of preceding consecutive pulses that condition the intensity of the considered pulse.
+In other words, if the correlation length of a QKD system is $\xi$, the pulse that is $\xi + 1$ positions away from the considered one, does not affect its intensity.
+In this context, we define higher-order intensity correlations as any correlation with $\xi \geq 2$.
+We also use the notion of \textit{pattern} to denote the combination of a pulse with its $\xi$ consecutive predecessors that affect its intensity.
+Assuming that the aforementioned D pulse in \cref{fig:experimental-setup}(b) exhibits correlations, different scenarios may arise depending on the value of $\xi$ in the system.
+The simplest case is first-order pulse correlations (i.e.,\ $\xi=1$), or so-called nearest-neighbour correlations, which correspond to the scenario where the intensity of a pulse depends on the intensity of the previous pulse [SD \textit{pattern} in \cref{fig:experimental-setup}(b)].
 Similarly, the intensity of a pulse can be influenced by even earlier-emitted pulses along with its nearest neighbour.
-In our example, this corresponds to second-order ($\xi=2$, pattern DSD), third-order ($\xi=3$, pattern DDSD), and fourth-order ($\xi=4$, pattern VDDSD) correlations.
-While $\xi$ can in principle be arbitrarily large in a QKD system, in our work we limit the value of $\xi$ to 4~(6) for system~A~(B), because the confidence intervals become too large for the higher values of $\xi$ in the measured data set.
+In the example provided by \cref{fig:experimental-setup}(b), this corresponds to second-order ($\xi=2$, \textit{pattern} DSD), third-order ($\xi=3$, \textit{pattern} DDSD), and fourth-order ($\xi=4$, \textit{pattern} VDDSD) correlations.
+As shown in this figure, we label each \textit{pattern} by listing the intensity settings of the preceding pulses in chronological order (from left to right), ending with the setting of the analyzed pulse itself (located in the rightmost position of the list).
+In all examples from \cref{fig:experimental-setup}(b), this final setting is D. While $\xi$ can in principle be arbitrarily large in a QKD system, in our work we limit the value of $\xi$ up to 4~(6) for system~A~(B), because the confidence intervals become too large for the higher values of $\xi$ in the measured data set.
+As we show below, the analyzed correlation \textit{patterns} for both systems exhibit noticeable deviations even at the highest considered values of $\xi$, indicating that the true value of this parameter in the tested systems, in principle, can be of an even higher degree.
 Nevertheless, our analysis can be straightforwardly adapted to any large value of $\xi$.